siemens/simatic-ai-launcher/README.md

 # Environment Setup

-All notebooks can be opened using Google Colab or in a local environment using Conda, Docker, or python virtualenv.
-Please see the readme files in the environment folder for more details about setting up a local environment
+To avoid changing your working python environment, we provide instructions to build isolated ipython kernels that can run our notebooks through JupyterLab.
+The kernels can be built using Conda, Docker, or python virtualenv.
+You can choose the most suitable environment based on your system environment or your taste.
+Please see the readme files in the environment folder for more details about setting up a specific environment.

+- The **dockerized** solution contains a basic python environment, including all of the notebook dependencies and also JupyterLab, available on port 8888.
+This solution requires some engineering knowledge about docker containers but it is the cleanest option if you haven't already got JupyterLab installed.

+- The **conda** solution creates a new conda environment for the given ipython notebook with all the notebook dependencies but without any JupyterLab installation.
+You should choose this option if you already have a python environment with conda and JupyterLab installed.

+- The **virtualenv** solution contains the know how about creating and using a python virtual environment.
+In this case you also need to install the notebook related dependencies manually from a requirements.txt file.
+This is the lightest and most transparent among our solutions.

-# Usage
+# Legal information

-All environments described above contain Jupyterlab. all notebooks can be opened and executed using the JupyterLab webUI (port 8888 by default).
+For licensing information please refer to the [LICENSE](https://code.siemens.com/felix.mannewitz/ai-toolbox/-/blob/master/LICENSE.md) and [THIRD-PARTY-LICENSES](https://code.siemens.com/felix.mannewitz/ai-toolbox/-/blob/master/THIRD-PARTY-NOTICES) documents.